DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

     .page `http://www.example.com/`;

 test
-    .meta('creationDate', '05/04/2018'); // The value of the creationDate entry is '05/04/2018' }
+    .meta('creationDate', '05/04/2018'); // The value of the creationDate entry is '05/04/2018'
     ('MyTest', async t => { /* ... */});
 ```

 ### Using Metadata in Reports

 You can include testing metadata to reports using a [custom reporter](../extending-testcafe/reporter-plugin/README.md).
-The reporter's [reportFixtureStart](../extending-testcafe/reporter-plugin/reporter-methods.md#reportfixturestart) and [reportTestDone](../extending-testcafe/reporter-plugin/reporter-methods.md#reporttestdone) methods can access to fixture and test metadata.
+The reporter's [reportFixtureStart](../extending-testcafe/reporter-plugin/reporter-methods.md#reportfixturestart) and [reportTestDone](../extending-testcafe/reporter-plugin/reporter-methods.md#reporttestdone) methods can access to the fixture and test metadata.

 ## Initialization and Clean-Up